codsen/codsen/packages/string-extract-class-names/README.md

 ## Purpose

 I was working on another project where I parsed some HTML and CSS and wanted to extract all the classes and id's.
-However, most of the time, classes and id's don't come bare, just like that — there are other selectors and tags around.
-For example,
+However, most of the time, the classes were wrapped in other selectors and tags.

 From this: